National Highway 46 (India, old numbering)

 National Highway 46 was a national highway in the Indian state of Tamil Nadu.
-It ran from Krishnagiri to Walajapet in the state.
+It ran from Krishnagiri to Walajapet in Ranipet in the state.
 It passed through Vellore and it was a highly important connecting road for vehicles travelling between Chennai and Bangalore.
 The total Length of NH 46 was 148 km.
 The Krishnagiri-Walajapet section is being upgraded to six lanes by L&T on a build-operate-transfer basis.

 Renumbering

 Old national highway 46 has been renumbered as National Highway 48, which runs from Delhi to Chennai via Mumbai and Bangalore.

 Route

-Krishnagiri, Bargur, Nattrampalli, Vaniyambadi, Ambur, Pallikonda, Vellore, Arcot, Ranipet and Walajapet.
+Krishnagiri, Bargur, Nattrampalli, Vaniyambadi, Ambur, Pallikonda, Vellore, Melvisharam, Arcot, Ranipet and Walajapet.